-All secondary schools within The Nova Education Trust will deliver the content set out in Appendix 2 in the context of a broad and balanced curriculum.
+All secondary schools within The Nova Education Trust will deliver the content set out in Appendix 1 in the context of a broad and balanced curriculum.

 Effective teaching will ensure that core knowledge is broken down into units of manageable size and communicated clearly to pupils, in a carefully sequenced way, within a planned programme of lessons.
-This scheme of work can be found in Appendix 3 and on the website of each school as part of its' curriculum documentation.
+This long term plan can be found in Appendix 2 and on the website of each school as part of its' curriculum documentation.